Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

-\item \textbf{Non-Abelian symmetry.} We choose the cat map matrix~\eqref{eq:cat-6576} and Hilbert space dimension $N=100$ (divisible by 4 and by $s=5$) so that both the $R$ and $W$ symmetries are present.
-The cumulative AFL entropy is plotted in Fig.~\ref{fig:cat-nonabelian} for random, symmetric, and commutant partitions.
-The random, $R$-symmetric, and $W$-symmetric have respective bounds of $2\log N$, $2\log M + \log s$, and $2\log (N/2) + \log 2$ as discussed previously, but the commutant partition is even lower.
-The precise form of the bound is explained in Sect.~\ref{sect:nonabelian}.
+We choose the cat map matrix~\eqref{eq:cat-6576} and Hilbert space dimension $N=120$ (divisible by 4 and by $s=5$) so that both the $R$ and $W$ symmetries are present.
+The cumulative AFL entropy is plotted in Fig.~\ref{fig:cat-nonabelian} for random, symmetric, and commutant partitions of size 20.
+The random, $R$-symmetric, and $W$-symmetric partitions have respective bounds of $2\log N$, $2\log M + \log s$, and $2\log (N/2) + \log 2$ as discussed previously, but the commutant partition is even lower.
+The precise form of the bound is explained in Sec.~\ref{sect:nonabelian}.